gitahead/gitahead/README.md

 -----------------
 ### Linux

-The easies way to install Gittyup is by using [Flatpak](https://flathub.org/apps/details/com.github.Murmele.Gittyup)
+The easiest way to install Gittyup is by using [Flatpak](https://flathub.org/apps/details/com.github.Murmele.Gittyup).

 **Arch Linux**